timomoebes/simplify-yourself-remake/tasks.md

 **Simplify Yourself** is a modern blog website remake featuring authentic content from Timo Möbes' 10-year blogging journey.
 The project transforms the original German blog into a contemporary English website with focus on minimalism, mindfulness, health, and personal development.

 **Key Features:**
-- 13 authentic translated blog posts with real images
+- ✅ **15 authentic translated blog posts** with SEO optimization and real images
+- ✅ **YouTube video integration** in relevant blog posts with responsive containers
+- ✅ **Advanced search & filtering system** for blog discovery (2015-2024 content)
-- Interactive Americas adventure photo gallery with 307 photos
+- ✅ **Interactive Americas adventure photo gallery** with 307 photos and filters
-- Interactive timeline showcasing 10-year journey
+- ✅ **Interactive timeline** showcasing 10-year journey with 3D effects
-- Modern responsive design with animated elements
-- Dynamic featured post system
-- Back-to-top navigation on all pages
+- ✅ **3D particle system** with 25 interactive particles (hero section only)
+- ✅ **Dark/light mode toggle** with full theme switching
+- ✅ **Functional contact form** with validation and email integration
+- ✅ **Comprehensive SEO** with meta tags, structured data, and sitemap
+- ✅ **Modern responsive design** optimized for all devices
+- ✅ **Performance optimized** with GPU acceleration and smooth animations
-- Clean, minimalist aesthetic reflecting the blog's philosophy
+- ✅ **Clean, minimalist aesthetic** reflecting the blog's philosophy

 *Last Updated: July 11, 2025*